 The basic and translational laboratories within the Myocyte Biology and Heart Failure Research Program include established expertise and infrastructure in the areas of myocardial physiology, preclinical pharmacology and device testing, animal models of hypertrophy and heart failure, transcriptional profiling, and molecular genetics.
 Established animal models of acquired heart disease, extensive in vitro and in vivo phenotyping capacity and substantial access to human tissue obtained at transplantation or organ donation permit research related to virtually any area of myocardial biology.

-Linking Heart Failure Research to Clinical Programs at Penn
+Linking Heart Failure Research to Clinical Programs

 In addition to the program unit's preclinical research expertise and resources, it is integrated into clinical research with the Penn Heart Failure and Transplant Program, a large clinical enterprise.
 This integration allows for involvement in a wide variety of clinical trials and registries.
 Three large ongoing efforts further empower diverse research inquiries: